Searching for continuous gravitational waves from highly deformed compact objects with DECIGO: Introduction

 \section{Introduction}

-Continuous gravitational waves are expected to arise from deformed, asymmetrically rotating neutron stars, and last for durations that significantly exceed the observation times of \gwh detectors such as \lvk \citep{2015CQGra..32g4001L,2015CQGra..32b4001A,Aso:2013eba}.
+Continuous gravitational waves are expected to arise from deformed, asymmetrically rotating \nss, and last for durations that significantly exceed the observation times of gravitational-wave (\gwh) detectors such as \lvk \citep{2015CQGra..32g4001L,2015CQGra..32b4001A,Aso:2013eba}.
 While not yet detected, such \gws could contain interesting information regarding the \eos, and also answer questions regarding the nature of matter within \ns.

 Extensive efforts have targeted both known and unknown \nss, resulting in competitive constraints on the degree of deformation on \nss, known as the ``ellipticity'' \citep{Sieniawska:2019hmd,Tenorio:2021wmz,Riles:2022wwz,Piccinni:2022vsd,Miller:2023qyw,Wette:2023dom}.
-While \emph{targeted} searches for \cws from known pulsars could detect ``mountains'' as tiny as tens of micrometers \citep{LIGOScientific:2020gml,LIGOScientific:2020lkw,LIGOScientific:2021hvc,Ashok:2021fnj,Ashok:2024fts}, they are limited in scope to compact objects whose existence we can already infer through \EM radiation.
+While \emph{targeted} searches for \cws from known \puls could detect ``mountains'' as tiny as tens of micrometers \citep{LIGOScientific:2020gml,LIGOScientific:2020lkw,LIGOScientific:2021hvc,Ashok:2021fnj,Ashok:2024fts}, they are limited in scope to \coss whose existence we can already infer through \EM radiation.
 On the flip-side, we expect $10^{8}$ electromagnetically dark \nss to exist in the galaxy \citep{sartore2010galactic}.
 Thus, all-sky searches that attempt to find \nss anywhere in the sky are performed \citep{KAGRA:2022dwb,Steltner:2023cfk}, but suffer sensitivity losses due to an extremely wide parameter space -- unknown frequency, spin-down and sky position -- that makes deep searches extremely computationally intensive.

 Coupled with the strengths and limitations of targeted and all-sky \cwh searches are astrophysical uncertainties: the a priori unknown spin-frequency, ellipticity, and spatial distributions of \nss in the galaxy \citep{Reed:2021scb}.
-While the ATNF catalog provides some evidence of a bi-modal spin frequency distribution around a few Hz and a few hundreds of Hz \citep{Manchester:2004bp}, it is by far not an exhaustive catalog of what \nss could actually exist, but is the most observationally motivated choice we can make for these distributions.
+While the Australia Telescope National Facility (ATNF) catalog provides some evidence of a bi-modal spin frequency distribution around a few Hz and a few hundreds of Hz \citep{Manchester:2004bp}, it is by far not an exhaustive catalog of what \nss could actually exist, but is the most observationally motivated choice we can make for these distributions.